NixOS/rfcs/rfcs/0017-intensional-store.md

 - You can copy a store from some other install, and immediately use profiles without having their metadata.
 - Different Nix tooling and metadata implementations can use the same store

-…and so on.
+… and so on.
 Decouplying systems brings exponential possibilities.

 ### Drawbacks

 There are some small drawbacks:

-- we have to assume that a `$cas` collision is impossible in practice
+- We have to assume that we can always create a working `$cas` derivation, even if the build stores the build path in an opaque way.
+Otherwise, their build path would have to be a symlink to the `$cas` entry.
-- by removing the derivation name from the store paths, the store becomes more opaque and requires good tooling for manual management
+- By removing the derivation name from the store paths, the store becomes more opaque and requires good tooling for manual management.
-- garbage collection is more complex when the store is shared between hosts
+- Garbage collection is more complex when the store is shared between hosts.
+- An attacker can provide malicious `$out` => `$cas` mappings.
+This is already somewhat possible via binary caches.
+To remedy, trust mappings might be signed by a trusted key.
+- We have to assume that a `$cas` collision is impossible in practice.
 - `$cas` entries without metadata are opaque, and might contain malware or illegal content.
 If nothing references it, there is no problem with the content.
 Garbage collection takes care of unused entries.
 - A hash collision would allow inserting malware into a widely used `$cas`.
 This is already possible without `$cas`, but trusting the hashes may lead to wider cache use.
 Remedies include using secure hashes, scanning for malware, using multiple hashes and comparing between binary caches, …
-- An attacker can provide malicious `$out` => `$cas` mappings.
-This is already somewhat possible via binary caches.
-To remedy, trust mappings might be signed by a trusted key.

 ### Terminology